Skip to main content

 I hope our paths may cross again in the future, and I wish you and the team continued success.

-If you already accepted, move carefully.
-Review signed documents, start-date commitments, onboarding messages, and any formal step HR may need.
+If you have already accepted, proceed carefully.
+Review signed documents, start-date commitments, onboarding communications, and any formal steps HR may require.

 See what to verify